dappladies/intro-to-solidity/content/sbbs-workshop/_index.md

 ```

 {{% note %}}
 Another big difference is safeTransferFrom, which is a safety measure of the ERC-721 standard, more specifically, the ERC721TokenReceiver interface.
-It checks if the target address is a smart contract and will try to call the onERC721Received function if that’s the case.
-This function (if it exists) must return 0xf0b9e5ba, which is equal to bytes4(keccak256("onERC721Received(address,uint256,bytes)")).
-If it doesn’t return this exact value or if the function does not exist, the contract will throw an error and the transaction will be reverted.
+It checks if the target address is a smart contract and will throw an error if it isnt and the transaction will be reverted.
 This prevents anyone from accidentally sending their NFTs to a smart contract that doesn’t support them.
 {{% /note %}}

 ---